 Installed in 1996, the Airport Noise Management System (ANMS) enables the Chicago Department of Aviation (CDA) to monitor the amount of noise generated over the communities surrounding O'Hare by the aircraft operating at the Airport.
-The ANMS collects, analyzes and processes data from a number of sources of information including a network of 33 noise monitors around O'Hare, FAA radar data, weather data and noise complaints.
+The ANMS collects, analyzes and processes data from a number of sources of information including a network of 35 noise monitors around O'Hare, Federal Aviation Administration (FAA) radar data, weather data and noise complaints.
 For more information on the system, click here.

 The CDA’s noise monitors record noise events based on threshold exceedance.
 Each noise event starts at the time the noise level exceeds a decibel threshold, typically slightly above the background or ambient noise level, and ends at the time the noise level returns to the threshold.
 For every noise event (aircraft or community) recorded by the ANMS, the CDA is reporting three noise metrics.